aws/aws-graviton-getting-started/README.md

 ```
 Make sure to have the full path to your lib at $HOME/lib in /etc/ld.so.conf and run ldconfig.

-For users of OpenJDK, which is dynamically linked to the system zlib, you can set LD_LIBRARY_PATH to point to the directory where your newly built version of zlib-cloudflare is located or load that library with LD_PRELOAD.
+For JDKs that dynamically link to the system zlib, you can set LD_LIBRARY_PATH to point to the directory where your newly built version of zlib-cloudflare is located or load that library with LD_PRELOAD.

 You can check the libz that JDK is dynamically linked against with:
 ```